keerthireddymada/ros-week1/README.md

        main()
    ```
 3. **What does this code do?**

+   - `class SubscribeNumber(Node)`: Inherits from base node class
    - `self.create_subscription(Int32, 'number', self.receive_message, 10)`: Subscribes to the `number` topic and calls `receive_message` when a message arrives.
    - `self.get_logger().info(...)`: Prints the received number and its square.

+The callback function here is ` def publish_number(self)` which is like called to execute when a specific event occurs (e.g., message arrival, timer trigger).

 #### Build and Run the Nodes
 Here are the commands to build and run your publisher and subscriber nodes: